acidgenomics/koopa/README.md

 ## Additional configuration

 Koopa provides automatic configuration and `$PATH` variable support for a number of popular bioinformatics tools.
-When configuring manually, ensure that variables are defined before sourcing `activate.sh`.
+When configuring manually, ensure that variables are defined before sourcing `activate`.

 ### Aspera Connect